gfpaiva/socketpo/README.md

 Both Server-side and Client-side are hosted at [Heroku](https://www.heroku.com/).
 Deploy and build process are run automatically after the CI checks on branch `master`.

+## ⚖️ License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ___